arlandfran/the-beginners-gambit/TESTING.md

 ## Accessibility Testing

-All sites were tested for accessibility through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) and all errors and fixes are documented here.
+All pages were tested for accessibility through the [WAVE Web Accessibility Evaluation Tool](https://wave.webaim.org/) and all errors and fixes are documented here.

 ### Home